nikkNizz/Drawish/README.md

 You can directly save the image to **PDF** from the "File->To PDF" menu.
 PDFs are saved in "<user>/Drawish_Data" or in home folder.
 ##### Base64
 For base64 format, see "Camera" chapter.
+##### Auto save
+If the "Options->Save to disk every 10 changes" option is selected, a copy is saved to the file ../Drawish_Data/tmp_pix1.png every 10 changes.
+Enable this option if you are concerned about crashes or PC problems.

 #### Serialize
 From the "Options->Serialize" menu a window opens from which you can choose operations to perform on all the images contained in a folder.